mkrish35/ser502-group25/README.md

 Mint is a simple, beginner-friendly programming language being developed as part of our course project.
 It uses more readable and modern keywords.

 In this milestone, we’ve set up the project, defined our team structure, and started writing the grammar using ANTLR.
+Updated:
+We have finished writing the Evaluator for Mint.
+Our interpreter parses and executes .mint programs using ANTLR and a custom-built MintEvaluator that handles type checking, loops, conditionals, and arithmetic operations.
+The language is designed to be readable, minimal, and extensible.
 ---

 ## Checkpoint 1: